shubham909/sentiment-analysis/README.md

   * **Negative**: For showing negative sentiment towards the parameter.
   * **Neutral**: For showing neutral sentiment towards the parameter.

-  For classification, sentiment property of **TextBlob** was used which returns *polarity* which is a float value within the range [-1.0, 1.0] where -1 is a -ve sentiment and +1 is a positive sentiment.
+  For classification, sentiment property of **TextBlob** was used which returns *polarity* which is a float value within the range [-1.0, 1.0] where -1 is a negative sentiment and +1 is a positive sentiment.

 #  Future Work:
   * Building a cassifier for Hindi tweets.